Malaal-e-Yaar: Plot

 After the wedding, Amber is leaving the haveli as she has lost everything.
 Bi Jaan tries to stop her but in the struggle she falls down the stairs when Amber pushes her.
 Bi Jaan dies and Amber loses her senses for causing her mother's death.
 On doctors' advice, she is admitted to a mental hospital.
 Danish now realizing his mistake for trying to ruin Hooriya and Minhal's lives, tells everything to Hooriya for relieving his guilt.
 Hooriya slashes out at him and warns him of ever coming near her again.
 Under the weight of his guilt, Danish commits suicide.

 One day Malik Shahbaz's men see Waseem working in Karachi and inform him.
 He immediately orders them to kill both Waseem and Banu for going against his orders.
 Days pass and Hooriya realizes Ghulam Din being absent from his duties.
 She visits him at his place and he tells her that his son and Banu have been killed on Malik Shahbaz's orders.
 Hooriya is shattered to know this but the worst comes further as Ghulam Din discloses to her that her taya was behind her mother's murder as well.
 Hooriya at once confronts her taya and tells him that she will put him behind bars.
 Hooriya calls Balach and tells him that she is about to do something terrible to which he gives the nod.
 Malik Shahbaz asks Balach to control his wife otherwise he will do it himself.
 Balach gets infuriated and declares war against his taya proclaiming that what he did was wrong and now whatever Hooriya will do, he will support her and between his taya and his wife, Balach will stand like a wall.
 Wajahat overhears all this and squares up his brother for killing his wife.

 Balach joins Hooriya at the police station, where Hooriya does a press briefing about Malik Shahbaz's wrongdoings and Balach and Ghulam Din get the FIR registered for the murders.
 Malik Shahbaz is finally arrested.

-In the last scene, it is shown that Balaj takes Hooriya's hand while going to the family gathering, signifying that she will always be beside him in all matters, breaking the year old traditions of his family, where wives were treated disrespectfully.
-Hooriya shows her gratitude towards Saeeda for being a mother to her and Minhal and that now she will take Bi Jaan's responsibilities.
+In the last scene, it is shown that Balaj takes Hooriya's hand while going to the family gathering, signifying that she will always be beside him in all matters, breaking the year-old traditions of his family, where wives were treated disrespectfully.
+Hooriya shows her gratitude towards Saeeda for being a mother to her and Minhal and that now she will take on Bi Jaan's responsibilities.
 Balaj puts the tribal pagri on Wajahat's head saying that it belongs to him as he is the next heir and leader of the tribe after Malik Shahbaz and not Balaj.